telerik/ajax-docs/controls/grid/data-editing/automatic-datasource-operations.md

 By default **RadGrid** extracts the values from the column editors for all columns of the currently edited **GridItem** when updating or inserting a new record unless they are set as read-only.
 When deleting an item, **RadGrid** extracts the values from the cells of the **GridItem** that is to be deleted.
 The extraction of all values is necessary when the data source control has **ConflictDetection="CompareAllValues"** (the default DataSource control behavior).

+>tip The **SqlDataSource** will update all the fields defined in the **UpdateCommand**.
+If any of these fields are assigned to a read-only column in **RadGrid**, upon updating, old values will be replaced with null values.

 Extracting values from an **Item** is supported only when the grid has an edit mode of **InPlace** or **EditForms** (auto-generated edit forms) or uses a template.

 **RadGrid** can extract values from columns that are set as read-only, if the column's **ForceExtractValue** property is set to: